alitaoube/MKS22X-FinalProject/README.md

   - The plant was then given the ability to kill the zombie, which would then properly remove the zombie from the appropriate lists.
   - The sun was capped at 10
   - An update method was implemented to allow for more simplicity, as you wouldn't have to loop through move, display, collide, etc.

 Added the feature of being able to put a sunflower on the board as well as a peashooter.
 This entailed reformatting the method that selected the plant to be added as well as the method that actually added the plant.
 These methods were reformatted in such a way that adding in other plants will be as simple as generating a constructor for that plant and importing an image.

 #### 2019/5/27

+*Sam*
-Sam - merged some of the newly created plant behavior with the zombie behavior.
+- merged some of the newly created plant behavior with the zombie behavior.

 #### 2019/5/28